 While deciding on a striped tee, I was glad that I had a pared-down wardrobe.
 No stained, oversized, or embarrassing items in the collection.
 If it’s not wearable, it’s repaired or removed.
 No “skinny jeans” taking up real estate in my drawer, no “bummy” clothes to wear lounging around the house.
 Just options.

 That’s it.
-From this collection I have something to wear to the gym or a yoga class, something to wear when painting a piece of furniture on the back deck, something to wear when working in the garden or on the car.
+From this collection, I have something to wear to the gym or a yoga class, something to wear when painting a piece of furniture on the back deck, something to wear when working in the garden or in the car.